kipyegonrotich/yoloip4/explanationIP3.md

-# IP3 App Deployment with Ansible and Vagrant
+# IP3 Configuration Management - Deployment with Ansible and Vagrant

 This project automates the deployment of a containerized e-commerce dashboard using **Vagrant** and **Ansible**.
 The app consists of a MongoDB database, a Node.js backend API, and a React frontend.